Business Continuity Planning

 One of the important products in business continuity planning is the current status of the application architecture landscape.
 It is of the utmost importance to know which applications are used by the company and what the importance of those applications is.

-Is it an application that supports a primary process or is it an application that supports a supporting process?
+Is it an application that supports a primary process or an application that supports a supporting process?
 The security measures to be taken are geared to this.

 A dashboard always shows the most current situation.
 For management, this could help in setting priorities for action.